ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 3. Give your data volume a **Name**.
 Select the **Type**, **Size**, and make it **Shareable**.
 In the following example, _mksysbfs_ is the volume name and it has 20 GB of space for multiple _mksysb_ archive files:

 4. After successfully attaching the _mksysbfs_ volume to the _helper VM_, log in to the VM.
 The volume appears as a new hdisk.
 Run the `lspv` and `cfgmgr` commands on the _helper VM_ to configure and show the new disk.
 The new disk is labeled as _hdisk1_.
+    Using the lspv command:

     ```
     # lspv
     hdlsk0        00f6db0ac6c7aece5        rootvg        active
     ```
+    Using the cfgmr command:

     ```
     # cfgmr
     #lspv